Resources

 The promotion of a participatory, warm culture may support over-arching issues with Grad House, such as combating loneliness and ensuing mental health concerns, through these increases in individual connections and subsequent community.
 This status will help shape the reputation of Grad House as a warm, welcoming environment and communicate to the University of Toronto and general public that residents can expect to have a strong sense of community while residing at Grad House.

-1. Complete a Suitemate Agreement for the current year (2023-2024)
+Complete a Suite mate Agreement for the current year

-• Only one form per suite is required – one suitemate will be responsible for submitting the form on behalf of everyone in the suite.
+Only one form per suite is required – one suitemate will be responsible for submitting the form on behalf of everyone in the suite.

-• For suites that have a resident(s) who moved in later in the academic year (e.g. December), the resident who most recently moved in will be responsible for submitting the most up-to-date suitemate agreement on behalf of everyone in order to achieve their GCPS.
+For suites that have resident(s) who moved in later in the academic year (e.g. December), the resident who most recently moved in will be responsible for submitting the most up-to-date suitemate agreement on behalf of everyone in order to achieve their GCPS.

-• This agreement should take no longer than one month subsequent to moving in to complete.
+This agreement should take no longer than one month subsequent to moving in to complete.

-2. Participation in a one-on-one meeting with your 2023-2024 assigned RA
+have a one-on-one meeting with your assigned Residence advisor

-• Only programs organized and executed by Residence Advisors will count towards this status (i.e. building-wide events like the welcome dinner or programs offered by the Service Desk are not included programs – speak to your RA or the front desk for more information).
+Only programs organized and executed by Residence Advisors will count towards this status (i.e. building-wide events like the welcome dinner or programs offered by the Service Desk are not included programs – speak to your RA or the front desk for more information).

-• Follow along on the weekly newsletters to learn when programs are happening!
+Follow along on the weekly newsletters to learn when programs are happening!

-• Signing up for the program in advance.
+Signing up for the program in advance.

-• Filling out any additional follow-up materials necessary (i.e. participation micro-survey, which is a double check for the attendance and will give brief feedback on learning outcomes).
+Filling out any additional follow-up materials necessary (i.e. participation micro-survey, which is a double check for the attendance and will give brief feedback on learning outcomes).